calebfrome/eBirdLiferAlert/README.txt

 After the environment has been set up, any Python IDE can easily run the program, or you can run createAlert.bat.

 The entire project open-source and publicly available.
 If you're interested in my future plans for the project, check out the Projects tab.
-If you need any help getting started, have any additional suggestions, or you're interested in collaborating, let me know!
+If you need any help getting started, have any additional suggestions, find a bug, or you're interested in collaborating, let me know!